jacquesriviere/AcousticRoutinesPSU/README.md

 Step 2: Write a script pXXXX_a similar to p4640_a to display waveforms (ShowMeWFs function) and retrieves TimeShift, Amplitudes, etc (ProcessAc_Tomo).

+Step 3: Depending on your experiment, you might want to use different options to compute the cross-correlation and retrieve TimeShift.
+Look at p4640_comparison_abs_rel_mix.m as an example.